“Are you kidding me!?”

 “<Pascal!?
 Where are you!?
 Where am I!?
 What did you do to me!?>”

 “<Calm down, Kaede.>” He winced. “<You are in a familiar pocket.
 I will let you out in a moment.>”

-A familiar pocket… Kaede thought as she remembered the extradimensional belt pouch that Perceval’s Tofu slid out of.
+A familiar pocket… Kaede thought as she remembered the extradimensional belt pouch that Perceval’s Tofu climbed into.

 “<You stuffed me into a pokeball!?>” Her strung out emotions began to overheat at once.

-Kaede took a moment to regain her orientation before sitting up.
+It took Kaede a moment to regain her orientation before sitting up.
 She immediately sent her balled left fist towards Pascal, only to be caught in his grip.